oitee/oitee.github.io/_posts/2021-10-01-hash-tables.md

 To implement the updation operation, the following should be checked: a) the validity of the key, and b) whether the key is present in the hash table.
 If the key is not present in the hash table or if the key is not valid, an appropriate error should be thrown.

-To update the associated value of a key, the existing value of at the hash-value index should be changed to the new value.
+To update the associated value of a key, the existing value of the hash-value index should be changed to the new value.

 ```js
 update(key, newVal) {